intel/iot-js-api/board/pwm.md

 | [`stop()`](#stop)        | stop the PWM signal        |
 | [`close()`](#close)      | close the pin              |

-The `name` property is an opaque number or string, representing a pin name.
+The `pin` property is an opaque number or string, representing a pin name.

-The `mapping` property represents the pin namespace, either `"board"` or `"os"`.
+The `mapping` property represents the pin namespace, either `"board"` or `"system"`.

 The `reversePolarity` property tells whether the PWM signal is active on 0.
 The default value is `false`.